 One way to increase statistical power is by allowing for a smaller p value to determine significance (e.g. p < 0.01 instead of p < 0.05).
 TRUE/FALSE

-It is independent of the effect size of your variable of interest TRUE/FALSE
+It is independent of the effect size of your variable of interest relative to the variability of the response variable (?)
+TRUE/FALSE

 One way to increase statistical power is by increasing your sample size TRUE/FALSE